altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 "LX::What is happening"
 'L::The link is broken, flooded with Algera - we should get out of here.'
 'J::Well, first we find bodies'
-~The disconnecting was almost complete~
+~The disconnecting link was almost complete~
 ~Their options thinning~
-'L::We just have to use one then, get them close to someone else' 'J::There'
+~Every island of thoughts and ideas isolated from every other island of thoughts and ideas~ 'L::We just have to use one then, get them close to someone else, physical link' 'J::There'
 ~The Lux saw one of those options, a coach driver a few miles away in a small Romanian town~ 'L::Old, but has horses'